james7132/Hourai/frontend/docs/Slash-Commands.md

 !> Slash Commands must be explicitly enabled on a server when the bot is joins.
-If typing `/` in chat does not bring up a prompt to use these commands with the bot, please use this [link](authorize) to authorize use of these commands.
+If typing `/` in chat does not bring up a prompt to use these commands with the bot, please use this [link][authorize] to authorize use of these commands.

 ## Standard Commands